magnomgp/magnomgp.github.io/_posts/2023-08-05-from-implementation-to-audit-navigating-SOX-compliance.md

 Out of the box, it offers you 200+ unique security roles that cover a variety of business processes.
 Think Accounting Manager, Accounting Supervisor, Accounts Payable Manager, Accounts Payable Clerk, and many more.

 ![](/images/from-implementation-to-audit-navigating-SOX-compliance/user-role-assignments.png)
-<sub>The User role assignments report generates a view of the current user role assignments in your system</sub>
+>The User role assignments report generates a view of the current user role assignments in your system

 ![](/images/from-implementation-to-audit-navigating-SOX-compliance/security-duty-assignments.png)
-<sub>The Security duty assignments report provides a view of all the duties contained within a role</sub>
+>The Security duty assignments report provides a view of all the duties contained within a role

 Additional security reports can be generated to enhance the audit of system security.
 One such report is the Security Role Access Report.
 It shows you the actual permissions for each security role in an easy-to-understand way.
 This report breaks down the permissions by type and includes all the sub-roles, duties, and privileges within the main role.